Skip to content

 • Eyelash loss, misdirection, and irregular arrangement

-• Meibum qualitative abnormality of grade 2 or higher according to the Shimazaki classification4)
+• Meibum qualitative abnormality of grade 2 or higher on the Shimazaki classification4)

 Lee et al. analyzed 9 cases of Demodex blepharitis and detected D. folliculorum in all cases.
 Notably, the cases included children aged 5, 13, and 14 years, who presented with severe blepharokeratoconjunctivitis (BKC) accompanied by corneal ulcers and corneal neovascularization2).
 In recurrent childhood keratitis, involvement of Demodex should be suspected.

 Zhang and Liang reported a case of a 46-year-old man.
-The patient presented with decreased visual acuity in the right eye for one month, and examination revealed dandruff at the eyelash roots, eyelid margin telangiectasia, meibomian gland orifice obstruction, and punctate superficial keratopathy5).
+The patient presented with a one-month history of decreased visual acuity in the right eye, and examination revealed dandruff at the eyelash roots, eyelid margin telangiectasia, meibomian gland orifice obstruction, and punctate superficial keratopathy5).
 Demodex was not detected in epilated eyelashes, but after antiseptic treatment of the eyelid margin, meibum was expressed and examined under a microscope, revealing 15 D. brevis organisms.
 Symptoms improved with eyelid hygiene using tea tree oil.
-This case demonstrates the existence of Demodex blepharitis in which D. brevis is present only within the meibum without external findings5).
+This case demonstrates the existence of Demodex blepharitis where D. brevis resides only within the meibum without external findings5).

 Anterior Demodex blepharitis